Effective Wednesday 11/25 at 10pm, LA County has ordered restaurants and bars to cease outdoor dining - find more information here.

 When your sports bar is called The Game, you better have a good set-up for sports viewing.
 And that’s exactly what this place has - a massive outdoor seating area in Westchester with a tons of flat-screens, a full bar, and all kinds of bar food like wings, sandwiches, and mozzarella sticks.

-This massive brewery in Atwater Village has a few different patios filled with TVs, open for you to order a sandwich and a flight of LA-brewed beer while you watch the Dodgers tear up the Rays.
+This massive brewery in Atwater Village has a few different patios filled with TVs, and is open for you to order a sandwich and a flight of LA-brewed beer while attempting to figure out WTF is happening with the Rams’ offense.

 The new parking lot patio at The Holloway is covered in Dodger Blue from the moment you walk in, so you know exactly what you’re getting at this excellent Echo Park sports bar.
 They’ve got Dodgers, Rams, and Chargers games, and some great micheladas.